 The pyramid-shaped attic is my favourite place inside the Cube House.
 There are windows all over which ensure ample lights and it’s so cool-looking like those structures found in Sci-Fi movies.

 I think the Cube House would present an ultimate challenge to any Feng Shui masters as sharp corners and edges are often frowns upon LOL.
-Likewise, I am not sure whether I can live inside a house with those slanting ceilings and weird angles too.
-But nevertheless, the Show-Cube certainly gives an interesting insight to this unusual housing.
+Likewise, I am not sure whether I can live in a house with those slanting ceilings and weird angles too.
+But nevertheless, the Show-Cube certainly gives an interesting insight into this unusual housing.

 There are also some shops operating underneath the Cube Treetop.

 Rotterdam has a cityscape of great contrasts, with plenty of unusual buildings trying to outdo one another.
 The bold styling is a feast for the eyes of any architecture lovers.
 Yours faithfully included.
 And I regretted not spending a day or two here.
 Next time ya, Rotterdam?

 It is remarkable to see these stunning architectures in Rotterdam.
 That’s especially after knowing that the city was destroyed by Nazi bombardment during World War II.
 But instead of restoring the Old Town, the Rotterdammers decided to revitalise with a modern flair.

 Near to the City hall is a monument to the victims of World War II…

 We randomly picked Café Plein for our late lunch and to rest our tired feet.
 It turned out to be a good call as the food served here are very tasty.
 Nice and recommended!